 - Junk mail.
 The clue is in the name.
 Credit card offers, coupons for stuff you don’t need and won’t use.
 Don’t even open it, straight into the shredder.

-- Bad habits are killing you, literally.
-Over eating, smoking, drinking to excess.
+- Bad habits are killing you.
+Overeating, smoking, drinking to excess.
 You are wasting money, harming yourself, and costing the future you tens of thousands of dollars in medical expenses and missed work.

 - Choose Your Friends Wisely.
 Don’t spend time with toxic people.
 Surround yourself with people who support your goals and chuck anyone who makes you feel bad about yourself.